Boonshoft Museum of Discovery

-The Boonshoft Museum of Discovery is a children's museum, science and technology center and zoo in Dayton, Ohio, United States that focuses on science and natural history.
+The Boonshoft Museum of Discovery (abbreviated as Boonshoft) is a children's museum, science and technology center and zoo in Dayton, Ohio, United States that focuses on science and natural history.
 Exhibits include an extensive natural history collection as well as maintaining a collection of live animals native to Ohio and abroad.
 Educational outreach extends to the community by providing in-school programming and on-site special programs.
-SunWatch Indian Village and Fort Ancient are the sister sites to the museum.
+SunWatch Indian Village is a sister site to the museum.